intel/xFasterTransformer/README.md

     -e "https_proxy=$https_proxy" \
     intel/xfastertransformer:latest
 ```
-**Notice!!!**: Please enlarge `--shm-size` if  **bus error** occurred while running in the multi-ranks mode .
+**Notice!!!**: Please enlarge `--shm-size` if  **bus error** occurred while running in the multi-ranks mode.
 The default docker limits the shared memory size to 64MB and our implementation uses many shared memories to achieve a  better performance.

 ### Built from source
 #### Prepare Environment